thirdelement/sneaker-dadi/TESTING.md

 - Order History is shown correctly.
 <div align="left"><img src="media/testing/manual-profile.webp"></div>

-- Reference link opens to correct order.
+- Reference link for each order opens correctly.
 - An informational notification is displayed to confirm this is a past order.
 <div align="left"><img src="media/testing/manual-past-confirmation.webp"></div>